t1stm/DiscordBot/bugs.md

 Add new Statusbar render mode using Discord's elements and buttons.

 ~~Change player for loop, to a do-while loop.
-(It'll help me make the player be able to join the channel without any items.)~~ Probably done, haven't checked thoroughly for bugs.
+(It'll help me make the player be able to join the channel without any items.)~~
+Probably done, haven't checked thoroughly for bugs.
 20 Jun 2022

 Add per guild settings.

 Add per user settings. (for Web UI)

+21 Jun 2022:

+Add changing languages as an option.
+Make them be selectable in the per guild options.